About slow EV charging

 About fast EV Charging

 When the power output per hour is more than 3.6kw, it belongs to fast charging.
-Therefore, 7kw, 11kw, and 22kw are considered fast charging.
+Therefore, 7kw, 11kw, and 22kw are considered fast charging, using a Type 2 EV charger(also called a Level 2 charger).
 Currently, 7kw and 11kw are the more common types of home charging stations, while 22kw is mostly used in industrial parks or public charging stations.

 Slow vs fast ev charging: the difference